 9 is a Neon Number.

-Python program to print neon numbers from 1 to n using for loop and while loop.
+The below shown program will print neon numbers from 1 to n using for loop and while loop.

 import math MinNeon = int(input("Please Enter the Minimum = ")) MaxNeon = int(input("Please Enter the Maximum = ")) for i in range(MinNeon, MaxNeon + 1): Sum = 0 squr = math.pow(i, 2) while squr > 0: rem = squr % 10 Sum = Sum + rem squr = squr // 10 if Sum == i: print(i, end = ' ')